Depression

 Transcranial Magnetic Stimulation

-Transcranial Magnetic Stimulation has proven its effectiveness in the treatment of depression.
-It is now recommended by learned societies and covered by the health systems of several industrialised countries (Germany, Netherlands, United States, Canada, Australia, New Zealand, Israel, etc.).
+rTMS is covered by the healthcare systems of several industrialized countries (Germany, Netherlands, United States, Canada, Australia, New Zealand, Israel, etc.).

 - How does a Transcranial Magnetic Stimulation (TMS) treatment work?